-: (James Horner) Reportedly delayed for
+: (James Horner) Delayed for a long time

 was slow in recovering its publicity and eventually